Richardhhhg/CSC207-Monopoly/README.md

 ## 🚀 Features
-- The game will allow users to enter a game of monopoly selecting from up to 4 players.
+- The game will allow users to enter a game of monopoly selecting from up to 4 abstractPlayers.
 - Players will be able to choose from a list of different characters, each with different traits that give an advantage in the game.
 - Our Currently Supported Basic Components of Monopoly:
   - Players can roll dice and move around the board.
   - Players can buy properties and pay rent.
   - Players can go bankrupt.
-  - After making one full rotation around the board, the players will receive a set amount of money
+  - After making one full rotation around the board, the abstractPlayers will receive a set amount of money
-- The Game will end when either 1 player is left not bankrupt or after 20 turns
+- The Game will end when either 1 abstractPlayer is left not bankrupt or after 20 turns
-  - At the end of 20 turns, the player with the most money wins.
+  - At the end of 20 turns, the abstractPlayer with the most money wins.
-- The game will have a GUI that displays the board, players, and properties.
+- The game will have a GUI that displays the board, abstractPlayers, and properties.
-- The game will have a stock market feature that allows players to buy and sell stocks.
+- The game will have a stock market feature that allows abstractPlayers to buy and sell stocks.
   - There will be 5 predertermined real world stocks available at baseline
   - Players should be able to sell stocks at any time during their turn
   - Players will only be able to buy stocks when they land on a stock market tile
   - The price of stocks fluctuate every round based on real world stock data
   - The prices of stocks when the game starts will be based on real world stock data
-- At the end of the game, an endscreen with show with the stats of players including their money (including stocks), their properties and their net value.
+- At the end of the game, an endscreen with show with the stats of abstractPlayers including their money (including stocks), their properties and their net value.

 ## 🛳️ How to Run
 ### Running without Use Real world Stock Data